lbryio/lbry.com/content/faq/tipping.md

 When you receive a tip, the credits will come into your wallet, and you can see them in your Transaction History.
 However, since the credits come in as supporting a claim, they will not show in your available balance.

 To have these credits show in your balance, they must be unlocked via the wallet Overview/History page.
 This is done by clicking the unlock icon next to `Tip` and then confirming your action on the following screen.
 Once the transaction is finalized, the icon will disappear.
+This also nullifies any help the support/tip was giving in terms of search results, trending, and top discovery mechanisms.

 Unlock tip: ![Unlock tip](https://spee.ch/@clement:e/tip.png)